 Shelter

-Like all species, flies need sheltered areas where they’re protected from predators and harsh weather.
+Like all speciesA group of similar organisms that can breed and exchange genes.
+More, flies need sheltered areas where they’re protected from predators and harsh weather.